Map Name: 2024-2025 MLS-Mohall High School Annual Improvement Plan

 Vision

-Instruction modeling respect, responsibility and reliability, to motivate optimum individual achievement of all students.
+Instruction modeling respect, responsibility and reliability.
+Motivate optimum individual achievement of all students.

 Mission